The way you apply for teacher training is changing

 A few things to bear in mind

-3. The qualifications you need for teacher training remain the same, whether you apply through UCAS Teacher training or Apply for teacher training.
+- The qualifications you need for teacher training remain the same, whether you apply through UCAS Teacher Training or Apply for teacher training.

-7. During the first round of your application (Apply 1), you should apply to no more than three courses in total, whether you use UCAS Teacher Training, Apply for teacher training, or a combination of the two.
+- During the first round of your application (Apply 1), you should apply to no more than three courses in total, and accept only one offer.
+This rule applies whether you use UCAS Teacher Training, Apply for teacher training, or a combination of the two.

 Help and advice

-If you’d like more information and guidance about the Apply for teacher training service or need support with your teacher training application, you can:
+If you need support with your teacher training application, you can:

 - call Get Into Teaching on Freephone 0800 389 2500 between 8am and 8pm, Monday to Friday